-- When network connectivity is broken, the branch Juniper SRX210 gateway automatically assumes the SIP proxy and SIP registrar functions.
-In this Survivable Mode, the branch phones can still call each other and reach PSTN through the Juniper SRX210 FXO analog trunk interface. - When network connectivity is restored, the SIP Enablement Services at the Headquarters location automatically assumes the SIP proxy and SIP registrar functions for providing centralized SIP call control.
-In this Normal Mode, PSTN access by phones at both the headquarters and branch sites are through the T1/E1 connection on the Avaya Media Gateway at the central location.
+• When network connectivity is broken, the branch Juniper SRX210 gateway automatically assumes the SIP proxy and SIP registrar functions.
+In this Survivable Mode, the branch phones can still call each other and reach PSTN through the Juniper SRX210 FXO analog trunk interface.

+• When network connectivity is restored, the SIP Enablement Services at the Headquarters location automatically assumes the SIP proxy and SIP registrar functions for providing centralized SIP call control.
+In this Normal Mode, PSTN access by phones at both the headquarters and branch sites are through the T1/E1 connection on the Avaya Media Gateway at the central location with the exception that local non-toll calls from the branch phones are routed to the PSTN through the branch Juniper SRX210.